leptonai/examples/advanced/llama2/README.md

 openai.api_key = "sk-" + "a" * 48
 ```

-After setting the `api_base` (and `api_key`) configuration, all existing code are compatible with Llama2 inference API e.g. the following typical Python code that uses OpenAI's ChatGPT API simply works without any modifications:
+After setting the `api_base` (and `api_key`) configuration, all existing code are compatible with Lepton's Llama2 inference API e.g. the following typical Python code that uses OpenAI's ChatGPT API simply works without any modifications:

 ```python
 sys_prompt = """